-INDEPENDENT AUDITOR'S REPORT
+INDEPENDENT AUDITORS' REPORT

-Honorable Mayor, City Commission and City Manager City of Pembroke Pines/Florida State University Charter Elementary School Pembroke Pines, Florida
+Honorable Mayor and Members of the City Commission City of Pembroke Pines/Florida State University Charter Elementary School Pembroke Pines, Florida

-We have audited the accompanying financial statements of the City of Pembroke Pines/Florida State University Charter Elementary School (the School) (a Special Revenue Fund of the City) as of and for the year ended June 30, 2006, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the City of Pembroke Pines/Florida State University Charter Elementary School (the School) (a Special Revenue Fund of the City) as of and for the year ended June 30, 2007, which collectively comprise the School's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the School's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.